zphixon/es/README.md

     * Close editor
     * Change global/macro/micro modes
     * Change file/buffer/window metadata used for modes
+    * Commands for interoperability between modes
+        * Some sort of binding to enter a command
 4. Scripting - where this all is implemented
     * Modes are sent keystrokes/events
 5. Help/debugging system